NACD Directorship Certification

 You may cancel a scheduled examination appointment by contacting Pearson VUE anytime up to 48 hours before your scheduled exam slot.
 Canceled appointments may be rescheduled within your allowed testing window.

 If you miss your appointment, fail to cancel at least 48 hours before your appointment, or arrive more than 30 minutes after your scheduled exam time, you will automatically fail the examination and will need to reschedule your exam appointment for a later date.
-You will also forfeit your examination fees and pay a fee of $250.00 to reschedule your exam.
+You will also forfeit your current examination fee and pay a rescheduling fee of $250.00 to retake the exam.